How to Go to Sleep Faster

 - Everyone’s individual situation is unique – some ideas might work better for you than others

-- For a more long-term solution, you should practice good sleep hygiene and develop healthy sleep habits.
+- For a more long-term solution, you should make sure you’re practicing good sleep hygiene, the everyday habits that support healthy sleep.
 You can learn more about sleep hygiene here.

 So you want to know how to go to sleep?
 You first need to take a look at your bedroom as your sleep environment can make a big difference.